Mikhail Romm: Film career

 In 1940-1943 he was an artistic leader for the Mosfilm films production.
 In 1942-1947 he was the director of a theater studio for movie actors.
 From 1938 he was a lecturer, from 1948 he was the leader of the actor's-producer department of the VGIK, professor (from 1962).
-He influenced many prominent film-directors, including Andrei Tarkovsky, Grigory Chukhray, Vasily Shukshin, Nikita Mikhalkov, Georgiy Daneliya, Alexander Mitta, Igor Talankin, Revaz Chkheidze, Gleb Panfilov, Vladimir Basov, Tengiz Abuladze, Elem Klimov and many others.
+He educated and influenced many prominent film-directors, including Andrei Tarkovsky, Grigory Chukhray, Vasily Shukshin, Nikita Mikhalkov, Georgiy Daneliya, Alexander Mitta, Igor Talankin, Revaz Chkheidze, Gleb Panfilov, Vladimir Basov, Tengiz Abuladze, Elem Klimov and many others.

 Dream (Mechta) (1941) starring Faina Ranevskaya and other famous actors is considered one of the high points of Romm's career.
 The film reveals deep spiritual crises, material and spiritual misery of inhabitants of a hostel titled Dream (Mechta).
 President Roosevelt said it was one of the greatest films in the world.

 Another prominent film of Romm's was about young nuclear physicists; Nine Days in One Year (1962).
 The documentary Triumph Over Violence, (aka Ordinary Fascism) (1965) about the Third Reich gained over forty million viewers.
 No other historic documentary won such a numerous audience.

 He wrote many books and articles on the theory of cinematographic art, and also memoirs.
-He was awarded the Stalin Prize 5 times (1941, 1946, 1948, 1949, 1951).
-Romm was an honorary corresponding member of the Academy of the skills of DDR (1967).
+He was an honorary corresponding member of the Academy of the skills of DDR (1967).

 He died in Moscow in 1971.